colorado micro weddings Moraine Park Amphitheater Wedding & Elopement Guide

 Hey there!
 My name’s Iver Marjerison.

-I’m a Colorado-based micro-wedding planner and officiant, and over the years I’ve helped plan hundreds of small weddings and elopements across the state.
+I’m a Colorado micro-wedding planner, and over the years I’ve helped plan hundreds of small weddings and elopements across the state.
 This guide covers everything you need to know about getting married at Moraine Park Amphitheater in Rocky Mountain National Park.

 Not Sure What RMNP Location is Best?